OVERCOMING THE SAINTS

 It was not the amassing of money that moved men to murder the Lord; it was not their immorality; it was envy.
 The priests and elders were afraid their status would be adversely affected because of the Lord’s power.

-For he knew that for envy they had delivered him.
+For he knew that they had handed Him over because of envy.
 (Matthew 27:18)

 Pilate murdered the innocent Man because he too, as well as the chief priests and elders, was afraid of losing his position.